ethereum-optimism/optimism/deposits.md

 #### Nonce handling

-Despite the lack of signature validation, we still increment the nonce of the `from` account when an Deposit Transaction is executed.
+Despite the lack of signature validation, we still increment the nonce of the `from` account when a Deposit Transaction is executed.
 In the context of a deposit-only roll up, this is not necessary for transaction ordering or replay prevention, however it maintains consistency with the use of nonces during contract creation.
 It may also simplify integration with downstream tooling (such